Robert Clive (diplomat): Early life

 Clive was the son of Charles Meysey Bolton Clive and the great-grandson of Edward Clive.
-His mother was Lady Katherine Elizabeth Mary Julia, daughter of William Feilding, 7th Earl of Denbigh.
+His mother was Lady Kathleen Elizabeth Mary Julia, daughter of William Feilding, 7th Earl of Denbigh.
 He was educated at Haileybury College and Magdalen College, Oxford.

-Clive married the Hon.
-Magdalen, daughter of Kenneth Muir Mackenzie, 1st Baron Muir-Mackenzie, in 1905.
-They had two sons and one daughter.

 Career

 Clive entered the Diplomatic Service in 1902.
 He was General-Consul for Bavaria between 1923 and 1924 and for Morocco between 1924 and 1926 and Envoy Extraordinary and Minister Plenipotentiary to Persia between 1926 and 1931 and to the Holy See between 1933 and 1934.

-In 1935 he was appointed British Ambassador to Japan, a post he held until 1937.
+In 1934 he was appointed British Ambassador to Japan, a post he held until 1937.

 Clive served as British Ambassador to Belgium between 1937 and 1939.
 Clive was sworn of the Privy Council in 1934 and appointed a GCMG in 1937.
 He retired from the Diplomatic Service in 1939.

-Later life
+Personal life

+In 1905, Clive married the Honourable Magdalen, daughter of Kenneth Muir Mackenzie, 1st Baron Muir-Mackenzie.
+They had two sons and one daughter.

 Clive died in May 1948, aged 70.
 Lady Clive died in October 1971, aged 87.